php-amqplib/php-amqplib/README.md

 ## Tests ##

-To successfully run the tests you need to first setup the test user and test virtual host.
+To successfully run the tests you need to first setup the test `user` and test `virtual host`.

 You can do that by running the following commands after starting RabbitMQ: